Computation and properties of the Epstein zeta function with applications to quantum systems: Crandall representation and properties of the Epstein zeta function

 The Epstein zeta function exhibits various singularities in its arguments.
 Understanding these singularities is of crucial importance in numerical applications that involve the Epstein zeta function as well as in physical applications.
 The singularities in $\bm x$ can readily be deduced from the complex extension in $\bm x$ of the summands of the defining lattice sum,

 for $\mathrm{Re}(\nu)>0$.
-The resulting summand function is holomorphic on the complex cone $D_{\{\bm z\}}$ centered at $\bm z\in \Lambda$.
-The singularities in $\bm x$ correspond to singularities in the reciprocal lattice \(\bm y\in\Lambda^*\) due to the functional equation.
-The singularity at \(\bm y=\bm 0\) is of particular interest in various applications of the Epstein zeta function, such as in anomalous quantum spin-wave dispersion relations, see \Cref{sec:dispersion_relation}, or in superconductors with long-range interactions, see Ref.~\cite{buchheit2023exact}.
+The appearance of singularities in $\bm x\in \Lambda$ also lead to singularities in the reciprocal lattice \(\bm y\in\Lambda^*\) due to the functional equation.
+The singularity at \(\bm y=\bm 0\) is of particular interest in numerous applications of the Epstein zeta function, such as in anomalous quantum spin-wave dispersion relations, see Section \ref{sec:dispersion_relation}, or in superconductors with long-range interactions, see \cite{buchheit2023exact}.
 For example, investigating the latter leads to singular integrals of the form

 for some sufficiently regular function \(f\).
-In order to evaluate the integral precisely, specialized quadrature rules are required that take into account the particular form of the singularity at $\bm y = 0$.
+In order to evaluate the integral precisely, specialised quadrature rules are required that take into account the particular form of the singularity at $\bm y = \bm 0$, see \cite{duffy1982quadrature}.
+The singularity at $\bm y \in \Lambda^\ast$ corresponds to the Rayleigh--Wood anomaly that arises in quasi-periodic lattice sums and related Green functions in wave scattering \cite{denlinger2017fast,wood1902xlii,bruno2020evaluation}.
+The following treatment shows how to subtract singularities for general parameter choices while avoiding catastrophic cancellation.

-In this section, we show that the Epstein zeta function can be decomposed into a power-law singularity and a regularised function that is holomorphic around $\bm y = 0$.
-We further provide a modified Crandall representation that allows to compute the holomorphic part without cancellation error.
-The resulting regularised Epstein zeta function plays a key role in the recently discovered singular Euler--Maclaurin expansion \cite{buchheit2022singular}, a generalization of the classical Euler--Maclaurin summation formula to higher dimensional lattice sums and physically relevant power-law singularities.
+We first show that the Epstein zeta function can be decomposed into a power-law singularity and a regularised function that is holomorphic around $\bm y = \bm 0$.
+This is depicted for the integer-lattice and $\nu=1/2$ in Figure \ref{fig:epsteinZetaReg}.
+In the following, we derive a modified Crandall representation that allows for the investigation of the holomorphic part of the Epstein zeta function.
+The resulting regularised Epstein zeta function plays a key role in the recently discovered singular Euler--Maclaurin expansion \cite{buchheit2022singular}, a generalisation of the classical Euler--Maclaurin summation formula to higher-dimensional lattice sums and physically relevant power-law singularities.